Questions? Call or text anytime πŸ“ž 818-446-9627

 • Acknowledge the Emotional Depth: Infertility triggers profound, often recurring grief, anxiety, and stress for both partners.
 Validate these complex emotions without judgment.

-• Be an Active Participant: Educate yourself about the process, attend appointments together when possible, and help manage logistics like scheduling, paperwork, and potentially medications/injections.
+• Be an Active Participant: Educate yourself about the process, attend appointments together when possible, and help manage logistics like scheduling, paperwork, and potentially medications or injections.

 • Offer Practical Support: Lighten your partner's load by sharing household chores and responsibilities.
 This tangible help reduces stress and demonstrates teamwork.